Your website needs to look clean and professional. But looking good doesn’t matter if visitors can’t figure out how to book.

 Transparent matchmaker model

 Dash of Clean doesn’t employ cleaners.
-It matches clients with vetted, independent maids in Sonoma County, and it’s transparent about this.
-Explaining the matchmaker model clearly is smarter than pretending to employ a staff.
+It matches clients with vetted, independent maids in Sonoma County and is upfront about the model.

 Tidy Casa